matkoniecz/illegal-use-of-OpenStreetMap/Mapbox/Mapbox.md

 Mapbox is not source of data used to display this map.
 They are obligated to make this clear, but failing to fullfil their obligation.

-[One of their example pages](https://api.mapbox.com/styles/v1/mapbox/streets-v9.html?title=true&access_token=pk.eyJ1IjoibWFwYm94IiwiYSI6ImNpejY4M29iazA2Z2gycXA4N2pmbDZmangifQ.-g_vE53SD2WrJ6tFX7QHmA#1.07/-1.4/4.7) has no real attribution when opened on a mobile.
+This specific image is from [one of their example pages](https://api.mapbox.com/styles/v1/mapbox/streets-v9.html?title=true&access_token=pk.eyJ1IjoibWFwYm94IiwiYSI6ImNpejY4M29iazA2Z2gycXA4N2pmbDZmangifQ.-g_vE53SD2WrJ6tFX7QHmA#1.07/-1.4/4.7).
+It has no real attribution when opened on a mobile or when browser window is resized to a smaller one.

-Note that there is a space for a giant Mapbox logo and mentioning their company name twice.
+Note that there is space for displaying info.
+There is a big Mapbox logo, comapny name is mentined twice.
 But they decided to hide mentioning who actually collected this data.

-Note also that even attribution on a large screen is not sufficient, as it is not making clear that data used to make this map is from OpenStreetMap (except terrain shading).
+Note also that small attribution apearing on a larger screen is not sufficient.
+It is not making clear that data used to make this map is from OpenStreetMap (except terrain shading).

+Current presentation misleads users in thinking that Mapbox has some useful geodata exclusive to this company.

 ## Fixing